paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 1966—Pub.
 L. 89–670 substituted the General Counsel of the Department of Transportation for the General Counsel of the Department of the Treasury in definition of “Judge Advocate General” applicable to the Coast Guard when operating as a service in the Navy.

+#### Effective Date of 2022 Amendment
+Pub.
+L. 117–263, div.
+A, title V, § 541(a)(2), Dec.
+23, 2022, 136 Stat.
+2580, provided that: “The amendments made by paragraph (1) [amending this section] shall take effect immediately after the coming into effect of the amendments made by section 533 of the National Defense Authorization Act for Fiscal Year 2022 (Public Law 117–81; 135 Stat.
+1695) [amending this section] as provided in section 539C of that Act ([10 U.S.C.
+801](./chapter-047-uniform-code-of-military-justice.md#section-801) note) and shall apply with respect to offenses that occur after that date.”

+Pub.
+L. 117–263, div.
+A, title V, § 541(b)(2), Dec.
+23, 2022, 136 Stat.
+2580, provided that: “The amendments made by paragraph (1) [amending this section] shall take effect on January 1, 2025, and shall apply with respect to offenses that occur after that date.”

 #### Effective Date of 2021 Amendment
 Pub.
 L. 117–81, div.
 A, title V, § 539C, Dec.
 27, 2021, 135 Stat.
-1699, provided that: “(a) In General.—Except as provided in subsection (b), the amendments made by this part [part 1 (§§ 531–539C) of subtitle D of title V of div.
+1699, as amended by Pub.
+L. 118–31, div.
+A, title V, § 531(c)(2), Dec.
+22, 2023, 137 Stat.
+259, provided that: “(a) In General.—Except as provided in subsection (b), the amendments made by this part [part 1 (§§ 531–539C) of subtitle D of title V of div.
 A of Pub.
 L. 117–81, enacting sections 824a and 1044f of this title and amending this section and sections 822, 823, 827, 832, 834, 844, 853a, 865 to 867, and 869 of this title] shall take effect on the date that is two years after the date of the enactment of this Act [Dec.
-27, 2021] and shall apply with respect to offenses that occur after that date. “(b) Regulations.—“(1) Requirement.—The President shall prescribe regulations to carry out this part not later than two years after the date of the enactment of this Act. “(2) Impact of delay of issuance.—If the President does not prescribe the regulations necessary to carry out this part before the date that is two years after the date of the enactment of this Act, the amendments made by this part shall take effect on the date on which such regulations are prescribed and shall apply with respect to offenses that occur on or after that date.”
+27, 2021] and, except as provided in [section 824a(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section824a/d&num=0&edition=prelim), United States Code (article 24a(d) of the Uniform Code of Military Justice), shall apply with respect to offenses that occur after that date. “(b) Regulations.—“(1) Requirement.—The President shall prescribe regulations to carry out this part not later than two years after the date of the enactment of this Act. “(2) Impact of delay of issuance.—If the President does not prescribe the regulations necessary to carry out this part before the date that is two years after the date of the enactment of this Act, the amendments made by this part shall take effect on the date on which such regulations are prescribed and shall apply with respect to offenses that occur on or after that date.”

 #### Effective Date of 2017 Amendment
 Pub.
 L. 115–91, div.
 A, title V, § 531(p), Dec.
 12, 2017, 131 Stat.
 1388, provided that: “The amendments made by this section [amending sections 806b, 830a, 838, 853a, 856, 858a, 858b, 862, 863, 866, 946, 1059, and 1408 of this title and provisions set out as a note below] shall take effect immediately after the amendments made by the Military Justice Act of 2016 (division E [§§ 5001–5542] of Public Law 114–328 [enacting, amending, and transferring numerous sections throughout this chapter]) take effect as provided for in section 5542 of that Act (130 Stat.
 2967) [set out below].”